MahdiSadeghi26/javaScript_todo_app/README.md

 This my first project with JS 😅
 Todo app is simple browser notepad using localStorage by the way i hope you like that

+Preview of project(may be in final version contines some changes)

 ![Desktop view](http://up.maralhost.com/do.php?img=698)